iamtrep/hubitat-dandanache/ikea-zigbee-drivers/README.md

 * **Device Temperature Reporting**: Reports the device's temperature.
 * **Power Reporting**: Reports the power (in Watts) of L1 + L2.
 * **Energy Consumption Reporting**: Reports the energy consumption (in kWh) of L1 + L2.
+* **Device State Refresh**: Refreshes the device state on demand for real-time status updates.
 * **Health Status**: Indicates the operational status of the device, showing whether it's "online" or "offline".

 #### Pairing Instructions